 - Dark Sky: This term refers to lighting that’s designed to illuminate the ground below rather than the sky.
 It’s made to reduce light pollution, particularly in suburban or urban areas.

-Get inspired with our curated ideas for Outdoor Lighting and find the perfect item for every room in your home.
+Find where to buy Outdoor Lighting and get inspired with our curated ideas for Outdoor Lighting to find the perfect item for every room in your home.
 With such a wide selection of Outdoor Lighting for sale, from brands like Hinkley, WAC Lighting, and Kichler, you’re sure to find something that you’ll love.
-Shop from Outdoor Lighting, like the the Sea Gull Lighting 1-Light Outdoor Semi-Flush Convertible Pendant or the 14" Oldage LED Pendant Light, while discovering new home products and designs.
+Shop from Outdoor Lighting, like the Quoizel NY1794 Newbury 3 Light 15"W Outdoor Ceiling Fixture - Mystic Black or the 4 Light Outdoor Ceiling Mount, while discovering new home products and designs.
 Whether you’re looking to buy Outdoor Lighting online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.